 Information for researchers

 We re-structured the TwinLife homepage, and we stopped maintaining the English version, as this page is mainly adressed to the participants and the German-speaking public.
 For the scientific community, we installed an English data documentation website, where all important information about Twinlife can be found.
-Up to date, this site is still under construction, but it will provide all the information you need soon.

 What is TwinLife?